MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-android/index.md

 This tutorial shows you how to add a cloud-based backend service to an Android mobile app by using Xamarin and an Azure mobile app backend.
 You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

-Completing this tutorial is a prerequisite for all other Xamarin Android tutorials about using the Mobile Apps feature in Azure App Service.
+You must complete this tutorial before other Xamarin Android tutorials about using the Mobile Apps feature in Azure App Service.

 ## Prerequisites

-To complete this tutorial, you need the following:
+To complete this tutorial, you need:

 * An appropriate IDE:
   * For Windows: install [Visual Studio 2019](https://docs.microsoft.com/xamarin/get-started/installation/windows).